AndrewK2/FTPSheep.net/docs/prd.md

 The tool supports integration into automated workflows:
 - Exit codes indicate success or failure for script error handling
+- `--yes` or `-y` flag for unattended execution without confirmation prompts
+- Profiles contain all necessary information for fully automated deployments
 - JSON output mode for parsing deployment results
 - Environment variable support for credentials in CI/CD environments
 - Silent mode for non-interactive execution